SantiQ-94/students-classes-classrooms/problem_1/README.rst

 Running the application
 =======================
+Before running the application for the first time it's necessary to setup the database to do so, type the following command

+    $(venv) python manage.py migrate

 To launch the application you just have to issue the next command

     $(venv) python manage.py runserver

 Testing